kinseywk/python-exercises/README.md

 # python-exercises
-Various small Python exercises to explore language features
+Various small Python exercises to explore language features:
+* alarm-clock - Waits for a specified amount of time, then exits
+* dice-roll - Simulates rolling a specified set of dice
+* key-logger - While running, logs all keystrokes to file
+* number-guess - Generates a random number and counts the number of attempts it takes the user to guess it
+* url-shortener - Encodes a specified URL as base64